Energy in Sweden: Renewable energy

-In June 2016, the Swedish center-left minority coalition government reached a cross-party energy deal with three opposition parties (the Moderate Party, Centre Party (Sweden), and Christian Democrats (Sweden)), with the agreement targeting 100% renewable electricity production by 2040.
+In June 2016, the Swedish centre-left minority coalition government reached a cross-party energy deal with three opposition parties (the Moderate Party, Centre Party (Sweden), and Christian Democrats (Sweden)), with the agreement targeting 100% renewable electricity production by 2040.

 In 2013 renewable energy investment was more than US$1 billion in Sweden.

 Wind power

 Wind power accounted for 10% of the electricity generated in Sweden in 2015, up from 5% in 2012 and 2.4% in 2010.

 Sweden has wind power potential of 510 TWh/a at land and 46 TWh/a at sea.
 Consumption was 140 TWh of power in 2010.

 In 2013 Sweden was second top country for wind power capacity per inhabitant in the world: 488 W per person, only surpassed by Denmark (863 W per person).
 In correlation one must note that Swedish use of energy per inhabitant is much higher than average in Europe.